If you’ve stayed at a hotel, rented a car or bought groceries sometime in the last year, you’ve probably received a customer satisfaction survey.

 - they donate and complete the survey

-First-time donors, active donors and lapsed donor surveys represent three of the best segments, but you don’t have to stop there.
+First-time donors, active donors and lapsed nonprofit donor surveys represent three of the best segments, but you don’t have to stop there.
 Consider surveys following:

 - attending an event